Aarhus Universitets segl

 SONG explained

-The telescope has a diameter of 1m and is located at the Observatorio del Teide on Tenerife.
-A small aperture telescope is sufficient to obtain data of the required quality, as the purpose of SONG is the study of bright stars, those you can see with your naked eye.
-The telescope is built by the German company ASTELCO Systems GmbH.
+The telescopes has a diameter of 0.7m - 1m.
+A small aperture telescope is sufficient to obtain data of the required quality, as the purpose of SONG is the study of bright stars, those you roughly can see with your naked eye.

 The SONG spectrograph